OctopusDeploy/blog/blog/2023-11/page-layout-improvements/index.md

 See https://github.com/OctopusDeploy/blog/blob/master/tags.txt for a comprehensive list of tags,

-We have been working towards improving our user experience at Octopus Deploy, specifically addressing feedback around our interface looking “messy” and “hard to navigate”.
-To help address these concerns we needed to provide a layout that better articulated the information on the page.
+We have been working towards improving our user experience at Octopus Deploy.
+Specifically addressing feedback about our interface looking “messy” and “hard to navigate”.
+Addressing these concerns requires a layout that presents information in an easy-to-read format.

 ## Page Layouts
-Looking at our project page layout we identified a couple key elements that needed improving.
+We began by looking at our project page layouts.
+Here we identified a couple of key elements that needed improving.
 In the image below the highlighted areas is where we placed our focus.
-These areas contained our page headings and breadcrumbs which help users understand where they are located within the application and how to get back.
+These areas contained our page headings and breadcrumbs.
+Page headings and breadcrumbs are important for understanding your location in the app.

 image 1 of existing layout goes here image 2 of existing layout goes here